Table of Contents

 - Most aneurysms are asymptomatic until rupture occurs and are usually found on routine health checks or through radiological investigations incidentally.

-Over time as the aneurysm enlarges, the patient can present with:
+Over time as an aneurysm enlarges, the patient can present with:

 - flank/back pain